jbillo/notes/README.md

   * automatic snapshots off for now, but consider enabling them later
 * Wait for instance to come up
 * Allocate new static IP under Networking and assign to instance
+* Create new, or use existing Lightsail DNS zone and add A record for this host (convenience and initial virtual host testing)
 * Connect to instance (SSH or in-browser console) and
   * `sudo -i`  # to get in a superuser shell
 * Apply hostname:
-  * `hostname -b edgelink-hosted-sites`
+  * `hostnamectl set-hostname edgelink-hosted-sites`
-  * You can log out of the root prompt and `sudo -i` again immediately to confirm this was set
+  * You can log out of the root prompt and `sudo -i` again immediately to confirm this was set for the current session
 * Do initial round of updates - with noninteractive this could probably be put in instance userdata:

 ```